ITA-Solar/solo-spice-ql/README.md

 Quicklook software for Solar Orbiter SPICE

 First edit test using SVN
-Second edit test, using git
+Second edit test, using git (on test-branch)
-Third edit test, using git, in test-branch
+Third edit, using git (on test-branch)